Engaeyum Eppothum: Plot

-The film focuses on two love stories in Chennai and Tiruchirappalli; one takes place in the period of a day, while the other ensues for months.
+The film focuses on two love stories in Chennai and Tiruchirappalli; one takes place over the period of a day, while the other unfolds over months.

-The film starts with a road accident.
-Then it flashes back several months before when Amudha, a native village girl from Tiruchirappalli, arrives in Chennai for a job interview, but her sister is unable to meet her to direct her to her destination.
+The film starts with a road accident, then flashes back to several months earlier when Amudha, a native village girl from Tiruchirappalli, arrives in Chennai for a job interview, but her sister is unable to meet her to direct her to her destination.
 Amudha enlists the aid of a stranger named Gautham, who agrees to take her as far as the bus stop.
 However, he ends up travelling with her the entire day, waiting for her during her interview, and dropping her off at her sister's home in the evening.
-In the course of the day, she comes to understand him and becomes fond of him.
+Throughout the day, she comes to understand him and becomes fond of him.
 While remaining calm and reserved, Gautham reciprocates her feelings.
 The following day, Amudha returns to Tiruchirappalli, where she realizes that she has fallen in love with Gautham and rejects marriage proposals that come her way.
 She decides to return to Chennai to meet him.
-Meanwhile, Gautham realizes that he has fallen in love with Amudha and decides to go to Tiruchi to find her, despite not knowing her address and other any details except her name.
+Meanwhile, Gautham realizes that he has fallen in love with Amudha and decides to go to Tiruchi to find her, despite not knowing her address or any other details except her name.

-A parallel story follows.
-Kathiresan, a metal shop worker, harbors feelings towards his neighbor Manimegalai, a nurse.
-Being shy and soft-spoken, he does not talk to her but continues to watch her every morning for 6 Months.
-Manimegalai is bold and forthcoming; she agrees to his love and orders him around mercilessly.
-She puts him through several tests: having him meet her father (a policeman), her former 1-side lover on his own, makes him undergo an HIV test, and gets him to agree to organ donation.
-She wants him to decide on the basis of all that she has put him through as to whether he wants to marry her and spend the rest of his life with her; Kathiresan responds affirmatively.
+A parallel story follows, where Kathiresan, a metal shop worker, harbors feelings towards his neighbor Manimegalai, a nurse.
+Being shy and soft-spoken, he does not talk to her but continues to watch her every morning for six months.
+Manimegalai is bold and forthcoming; she agrees to Kathiresan's love and orders him around mercilessly.
+She puts him through several tests: having him meet her father (a policeman), her former one-sided lover on his own, making him undergo an HIV test, and getting him to agree to organ donation.
+She wants him to decide on the basis of all that she has put him through whether he wants to marry her and spend the rest of his life with her; Kathiresan responds affirmatively.
 The two grow to love each other unconditionally with their families' consent.

-Kathiresan decides to take Manimegalai to visit his family in Arasur, a village near Villupuram, and the two board a bus to take them there.
-Meanwhile, Gautham boards a bus to return from Tiruchirappalli– the same one that Kathiresan and Manimegalai are travelling in.
+Kathiresan decides to take Manimegalai to visit his family in Arasur, a village near Villupuram, and the two board a bus to get there.
+Meanwhile, Gautham boards a bus to return from Tiruchirappalli – the same one that Kathiresan and Manimegalai are travelling in.
 Simultaneously, Amudha boards a bus to return from Chennai.
-A few glimpses of other passengers are also seen: a mother and her child, a girls' athletic team, a newly married couple, two college students who are attracted to each other, and a man returning from Dubai to see his 5 years old daughter for the first time.
+A few glimpses of other passengers are also seen: a mother and her child, a girls' athletic team, a newly married couple, two college students who are attracted to each other, and a man returning from Dubai to see his five-year-old daughter for the first time.